 People search for “How-to” content very often.
 Affiliate marketing does not necessarily have to be about reviewing a product and recommending it to buyers.
 You can also help people understand how to use a product or make the most out of it and generate their interest in it.
 You can choose a niche for your affiliate marketing blog and publish such articles within this niche.
 They are more likely to come up more often in search results as well.

 Now a how-to article may be written for a specific product, instructing prospective buyers how to use it.
 Or it could be a general how-to article for an activity for which you could recommend products.
-For instance, if you are promoting art supplies, you could write an article on how to use a particular paint brush to obtain different patterns.
+For instance, if you are writing a guide on mixed martial arts, you can recommend MMA training equipment, or if you are promoting art supplies, you could write an article on how to use a particular paint brush to obtain different patterns.
 Or you could choose to teach how to paint a complete picture and in the end name the products that can be used to create it, linking out to the product pages with your affiliate marker.

 Writing a good how-to article is more hard work than you may think.
 It has to be engaging and useful.
 It is important that your how-to article covers each and every step of a process, but doesn’t bore the reader with unnecessary information.